craigbarnes/lua-gumbo/README.md

 **Methods:**

-* `:attr_iter()`: returns an iterator that produces the values `index, name, value, namespace, line, col, offset` for each of the element's attributes.
+* `:attr_iter()`: returns an iterator that produces the values `index, name, value, namespace, line, column, offset` for each of the element's attributes.
+See also: [`find_links.lua`].

 #### Attribute